-The Empire Center today kicked off DeregulateNY, a web-based contest inviting users to identify the most needlessly expensive and restrictive rules imposed on people offering goods and services in New York State.
+The Empire Center today kicked off DeregulateNY, a web-based contest inviting users to identify the the most needlessly expensive and restrictive rules imposed on people offering goods and services in New York State.
 Contestants submit entries online and compete to win a cash prize and a trip to Albany.

 New York businesses contend with more than 300,000 regulatory restrictions that can artificially drive up costs and make it harder for new firms to enter a given industry or market.
 Some of these regulations were originally designed to protect public health or safety—but many also were promoted to limit competition and consumer choice, hampering new business start-ups and job creation.